4 May 2011 --- This Account was NIPSA'd by Flickr Staff.

-NOTE : My Flickr "Buddy Icon" (avatar) is not me.
+WHO AM I ? : My Flickr "Buddy Icon" (avatar) is not me.
 It's a head crop of my favorite old Japanese photographer T. ENAMI, photographed over 110 years ago in his Yokohama studio.
 The real Okinawa Soba (a.k.a.
 Rob) is a white-haired American geezer in his 60s, who's been living in Okinawa on and off for most of the past 40 years (since 1973).
 My wife of 36 years is OKINAWAN.
 We have three daughters, now all grown, who were born and raised in Okinawa.

 The real me is HERE : www.flickr.com/people/24443965@N08/photosof/with/9230656758/